phreeza/manuscript_axon_potentials/doc/manuscript.md

 ==============
 We characterize three principal effects of axon bundle structure on the EFP.
 Firstly, the low-frequency components of the EFP are governed by the densities of bifurcations and terminations and can have a dipolar structure.
-The high-frequency components are governed by the local fiber density.
+Secondly, the high-frequency components are governed by the local fiber density.
 Furthermore we show that the low-frequency components exceed the high-frequency components in spatial reach.
 In particular, the dipolar low-frequency components exceed